Academic Information and Policies

 Transferring

 Students who plan to pursue a bachelor's degree should elect to enroll in the transferable English, Mathematics, Humanity, Social Sciences and Behavioral Sciences courses to fulfill degree requirements.
-The optional, college-transferable English sequence is ENG 101 and SPC 205.
-The optional, college-transferable math sequence is MAT 110 or MAT 120 or higher.
-Students should refer to Associate in Arts/Science course displays to determine the college-transferable Humanities, Social Sciences, and Behavioral Sciences.
+Students should refer to Associate in Arts/Science course displays to determine the college-transferable English, Mathematics, Humanities, Social Sciences, and Behavioral Sciences.